mozilla/protocol/docs/01-fundamentals/03-typography.md

 ### Code

-We use SCSS mixins to declare these font sizes:
+We use Sass mixins to declare these font sizes:

 ```scss
 @include text-title-2xl;